psyonicinc/ability-hand-ros2/README.md

 ROS2 Humble implementation for integrating ability-hand python wrapper with ROS2

+### Regular Setup

+It is recommended to use the included localhost only cyclonedds.xml config file.
+To install cyclone dds and use the included config file run

+`./install_cyclone_dds.sh`

-First follow the instructions [here](https://github.com/psyonicinc/ability-hand-api/tree/master/python) to install the Python Ability Hand Wrapper
+Follow the instructions [here](https://github.com/psyonicinc/ability-hand-api/tree/master/python) to install the Python Ability Hand Wrapper

+### Topics

 You can receive motor feedback on the following topics: